boltcard/boltcard/README.md

 The 'bolt card service' software provided here can be used to host bolt cards for yourself and others.

+The simplest way to understand and set up your own system is to read the main document set below.

 ## Main document set

 | Document | Description |